 This is due to a combination of things, such as the engine’s response to valuable traffic and the time between a click and a resultant sale.

 You can be assured, however, that the engine is constantly working to achieve your target.

 Adaptive Optimization models adapt dynamically to external conditions but might not have enough insights about significant events affecting your traffic and sales such as Black Friday where the conversion rate jumps significantly.
 If you anticipate such an event, make sure to contact your Account Strategist to implement the best strategy for your campaign.

-If you are worried about exceeding your budget through this automated bidding management, you can, of course, revise your target at any time in the Management Centre to influence the rate of spend, as per the common practice when managing CPCs.
-Alternatively, you can contact your AS to discuss steps to control the trend of the spend of your campaigns.
+If you are worried about exceeding your budget through this automated bidding management, you can revise your target at any time in the Management Center to influence the rate of spend, as per the common practice when managing CPCs.
+Alternatively, you can contact your Account Strategist to discuss steps to control the trend of the spend of your campaigns.